The Southern University Museum of Art in Shreveport is a cultural destination

 Interactive experiences and group activities are available.
 But you must book those ahead.
-To book ahead, contact Dr. Angelique Feaster Evans the museum coordinator at 318-670-9631 or by email at afeaster@susla.edu.
+To book ahead, contact museum coordinator Dr. Angelique Feaster Evans at 318-670-9631 or by email at afeaster@susla.edu.

 For even more information online click HERE.